machado-rev/QMask/README.md

 # QMask
-Qantum for your web browser
+QTUM for your web browser